vapor-ware/synse-docs/docs/server/user/tags.md

 to the device itself (e.g. a single device can have multiple tags in different namespaces).

 A tag without an explicit namespace defined will be put into the `default` namespace.
-The default namespace may be applied explicitly, e.g. `default/foo`.
+The default namespace may also be applied explicitly, e.g. `default/foo`.
 The "default" namespace name is reserved.

 A tag may have only one namespace.